colgoman/mws-restaurant-project/README.md

 ### Note about ES6

 Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.
-As much as possible, try to maintain use of ES6 in any additional JavaScript you write.